uncountablecat/handwritten-digits/README.md

 ### About data set

 The dataset comes from the famous [MNIST Handwritten Digits](http://yann.lecun.com/exdb/mnist/) and has been pre-processed.
 The `training_set.csv` contains the response and the `test_set.csv` does not contain the response.
-Currently we use the first 40000 rows of `training_set.csv` as our training set and the rest of `training_set.csv` as our test set.

 Two csv files looks like this: